 This e-guide uniquely describes how to customize a flexible TMB hiking itinerary, using local transportation options along the route to skip or shorten harder days, avoid bad weather, or hike either most of the TMB or just a section of it.
 It provides expert advice on planning and preparing for a TMB trek—right down to gear tips and what you need to know to be safe—and day-to-day itinerary options on the first nine of the TMB’s 11 stages.
 This is not a guide to trekking the entire Tour du Mont Blanc, but a road map for anyone, including a group with mixed abilities and stamina, to craft the perfect customized plan for one of the world’s great treks.

-Read my blog story about my family’s TMB trek, “Hiking the Tour du Mont Blanc at an 80-Year-Old Snail’s Pace” which has dozen of photos and is premium content, requiring a paid subscription to read in full; or see my story “The Best Plan for Hiking the Tour du Mont Blanc,” which is free for anyone to read.
+Read my blog story about my family’s TMB trek, “Hiking the Tour du Mont Blanc at an 80-Year-Old Snail’s Pace” which has dozen of photos and requires a paid subscription to read in full; or see my story “The Best Plan for Hiking the Tour du Mont Blanc,” which is free for anyone to read.

 Purchase this e-guide NOW to begin planning your trek on the incomparable Tour du Mont Blanc!

 Add These Expert E-Guides to Your Order!

 This e-guide bundle gives you a nearly 25% discount on three popular e-guides to beginner-friendly trips: “The Best First Backpacking Trip in Yosemite,” “The Best First Backpacking Trip in the Grand Canyon,” and “The Perfect Plan for Hiking the Tour du Mont Blanc,” a combined $50.85 value.
 The Tour du Mont Blanc e-guide provides expert advice and uniquely describes how to customize a flexible itinerary for …

 Looking for the complete Yosemite backpacking trip?
 This 74-mile hike south of Tuolumne Meadows hits iconic, must-see features in Yosemite’s backcountry as well as some of its most remote and lonely wilderness.